 Do you want to help your students remember each other’s names (and you too)?
-Here’s a simple activity for learning names.
+Here’s a simple ice breaker name game for helping your students (and you) with learning names.
 It’s challenging, a little bit competitive and quite effective at breaking the ice too!

 Skills: Speaking/ Listening